opendarkeden/server/docker_install.md

 If you want to run server on one machine, and client on the other, you need to modify mysql `DARKEDEN.GameServerInfo` table and restart server.

-### Packet the binary/config/data files into docker image
+### Pack the binary/config/data files into docker image

 ```sh
 docker build . -t darkeden:latest -f Dockerfile.pub